"I want my shoes... and the things that go in the thing... to go"

 FOR THE PARENTS | Our Reality

-- Our school administration and teaching staff did not identify caretaking in the home as an individual special circumstance and our schools had no guidance or programs to help support the boys.
-We could have used the benefit of the doubt for maybe a late homework assignment, or a tardy if we had an involved mom caretaking night.
-Caretaking issues are a thing to take seriously.
+- Our school administration and teaching staff did not identify caregiving in the home as an individual special circumstance and our schools had no guidance or programs to help support the boys.
+We could have used the benefit of the doubt for maybe a late homework assignment, or a tardy if we had an involved mom caregiving night.
+Caregiving issues are a thing to take seriously.
 There is a need for better staff education on this matter, and awareness programs need to be in place.
 We attended both a Catholic school and a public school during this time.

 - We live in Northern Virginia.
 When you read articles about support groups and everything - I was shocked at how inaccessible they were to us.
 There are no programs for children that I found anywhere.
 There wasn’t one national Alzheimer’s Support organization that did one thing to benefit us throughout our whole ordeal.
 Nothing.

-- Alzheimer’s caretaking is very hard and very personal.
+- Alzheimer’s caregiving is very hard and very personal.

 - I have a hard time relating to people who give advice or write about the subject who haven't been through it themselves.